prismatic-io/integration-publisher/README.md

 - **PRISMATIC_URL** (required): The target Prismatic API to publish to.
 - **PRISM_REFRESH_TOKEN** (required): The token granting access to the API at the PRISMATIC_URL provided.
+- **PRISMATIC_TENANT_ID** (optional): The tenant ID to use when publishing the integration.
+Required if your user is associated with multiple tenants in a single region.
+Use `prism me` to find your tenant ID.
 - **PATH_TO_CNI** (optional): The path to the Code Native Integration source code, usually the same location as the CNI's package.json.
 If not provided, the root will be used.
 - **PATH_TO_YML** (optional): The path to the integration yml file that is to be published.
 - **INTEGRATION_ID** (required): The ID of the integration to be published.
 Corresponds to the Prismatic environment defined by the PRISMATIC_URL.